KonH/DotNetCoreBuildServer/README.md

 ## Build process

-Build tasks executed in described order, if one task failed, all next tasks is skipped.
+Build tasks executed in described order, if one task failed, all next tasks are skipped.
 If build is done, last "message" is shown.
 If build is failed, full execution log is shown.

 ## Slack integration usage